NucleiAv/AutoPauseMiddleware/README.md

 When to Use NtSuspendProcess?
 -------------------------------
-✅✅ **Essential when you need a guaranteed freeze regardless of the UI.**
+✅ Essential when you need a guaranteed freeze regardless of the UI.
 ✅ Useful for games/apps that:
 - Don’t support pausing
 - Run in fullscreen-exclusive mode